FADPNet: Frequency-Aware Dual-Path Network for Face Super-Resolution: Experiments

 \subsubsection{Model Complexity Analysis}

-Beyond reconstruction quality, we conduct a comprehensive evaluation of model efficiency in terms of parameter count and inference speed, both of which are crucial for devices with limited computing resources.
-At each stage, inputs are dynamically decomposed into high-frequency and low-frequency components, which are then processed by our specialized sub-networks: a CNN branch tailored for capturing high-frequency facial details, and a Mamba-based branch better suited for modeling low-frequency, long-range dependencies.
-This innovative design achieves an optimal balance between computational efficiency and an enhanced representational capacity for high-frequency details.
-By leveraging this structured decomposition, our model adeptly handles complex facial features, leading to improved performance in FSR.
-As shown in Fig.~\ref{flops_speed} and Fig.~\ref{flops_params}, our method demonstrates an excellent trade-off between reconstruction accuracy and computational cost.
-Specifically, Fig.~\ref{flops_speed} illustrates that our approach surpass existing methods over 0.2dB PSNR with lower FLOPs and faster inference speed on the CelebA test set, highlighting its practical efficiency.
-Similarly, Fig.~\ref{flops_params} further shows that on the Helen test set, our method maintains superior PSNR while keeping the parameter count relatively low, outperforming most existing methods in both accuracy and model compactness.
-Overall, our approach achieves a well-balanced trade-off between model size, inference speed, and reconstruction quality, making it effective.
+Beyond FSR quality, we evaluate model efficiency in terms of parameters and inference speed, critical for resource-constrained devices.
+At each stage, inputs are decomposed into high- and low-frequency components, processed respectively by a CNN branch for high-frequency facial details and a Mamba-based branch for low-frequency, long-range dependencies.
+This design balances computational efficiency with strong representation of fine details.
+As shown in Fig.~\ref{flops_speed} and Fig.~\ref{flops_params}, FADPNet achieves superior PSNR with lower FLOPs, faster inference, and fewer parameters compared to existing methods, consistently outperforming them in both accuracy and model cost.